 Harry Frankfurt’s (and Baruch Spinoza’s) idea of self-love interests me, despite sounding New Agey and schmalzy.
-The fact that Harry Frankfurt looks like my dad and Spinoza was a rigorous 17th Century thinker reduces the chances, at least in my eyes, that both men are on the same level as the person who wrote that Whitney Houston hit Greatest Love of All.
-Frankfurt suggests the reflective self would do well to stop nagging the spontaneous self and find a way to accept and even love it, in the same way you love your own child.
-He recommends changing what can be changed among your vices and just accepting the rest with good grace.
+The fact that Frankfurt looks like my dad and that Spinoza was a rigorous 17th Century thinker reduces the chances, at least in my eyes, that both men are on the same level as whoever it was that wrote that Whitney Houston hit Greatest Love of All.
+Frankfurt suggests the reflective self would do well to stop nagging the spontaneous self and find a way to accept it, in the same way you love your own child, despite it often being bloody annoying.
+He recommends changing what can be changed among your vices and accepting the rest with good grace.
 This relaxed attitude has little to do with being smugly pleased with yourself.

-I have begun to wonder if the familiar advice to live in the present moment might really be a counsel to spend more time with yourself rather than trying to forget yourself.
-You see, if you are in the same room as someone who gets on your nerves you do all you can to avoid even noticing them.
-You will read a book, watch TV, anything rather than talk to them.
-Yet if you are with someone you love you want to do things with them.
+I have begun to wonder if the familiar advice to live in the present moment might really be a counsel to spend more time with yourself rather than trying to escape into books, movies and games on your iphone.
+If you are in the same room as someone who gets on your nerves you do all you can to avoid noticing them.
+You will read a book, watch TV, anything rather than have to engage with them.
+Yet if you are with someone you love you want to be with them.
 Maybe the same is true of yourself.
 If you don’t much like yourself then best to keep yourself busy.
-Yet if you love yourself then why not enjoy your company as you might that of your best friend?
+Yet if you like yourself then why not enjoy your company as you might that of your best friend?
 The following poem, Love after Love by Derek Walcott, gives a taste of what this might be like:

 The time will come